 FAQ: My iPhone is connected but it's not found when I try to sync.

-For many users, following the steps in the Synchronization Troubleshooting article solves this problem.
+For many users, following the steps in the following articles solves this problem.
+For syncing with Windows PC, CLICK HERE.
+For syncing with Mac OS X, CLICK HERE.

 - Subnets.
 One of the most common secondary problems is a network using multiple subnets.
 In simple terms, it's like driving in the Express lane on a highway with a Local/Express split.
 You're both going the same speed on the same road in the same direction but there is a wall between you.
 For example, if your PC connects to a wi-fi router and your iPhone connects wirelessly to the same router, they may be on two separate networks that are both connected to the internet.
 In this case, eWallet on your PC can't 'see' eWallet on your iPhone.